-Life in Italy During WWII
+Italy During WWII

-Please look at the excellent article Italians in WWII by Justin Demetri
+Please look at the excellent article Italians in WWII, by Justin Demetri

-The years from 1940 to 1945 in Italy, as well as in many other countries of the world marked the Second World War.
-During the Second World War, Italy had a long and varied military history.
-While the forces of Italy were considered to have poorly performed during the war, this was mainly because of the circumstances at the time.
-It began in June 1940, when the French government declared Paris as an open city when German armies invaded the country.
-At the time, Mussolini had felt that the war would not last very long and he declared a war on France and Britain.
-Mussolini had the aim of expanding the colonial holdings of Italy in North Africa by taking colonies from France and Britain.
+The years from 1940 to 1945 in Italy, as well as in many other countries of the world, were those of the Second World War.
+The Italian military effort in those years has been often criticized: while the army of Italy was thought to have poorly performed during the war, this was mainly because of the circumstances at the time.

+For Italy, it all began in June 1940, when the French government declared Paris an open city after German armies invaded the country.
+At the time, Mussolini felt the war would not have lasted long, and declared war on France and Britain.
+Mussolini had the aim of expanding colonial holdings of Italy in North Africa, by taking colonies from France and Britain.

 The Attack on France

 The Italians launched their first attack on France in June, 1940.
 After being successful initially, they stalled at the Alpine Line.
-France surrendered to Germany in the same month and Italy captured a few areas of France along the Italian–French border.
+France surrendered to Germany in the same month, and Italy captured a few areas of France along the Italian–French border.

-North Africa Campaign
+North African Campaign